telerik/blazor-docs/common-features/font-icons.md

 ---
 title: Icons
 page_title: Icons
-description: How to use the built-in font icons in the UI for Blazor suite
+description: How to use the built-in font icons in the UI for Blazor suite.
 slug: general-information/font-icons
 tags: telerik,blazor,icon,font,built-in
 published: True